We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - According to a

-small 2015 study, some cancer patients reported getting better sleep after aromatherapy.
+small 2015 study, some people being treated for cancer reported getting better sleep after aromatherapy.
 Participants could choose between two different blends, one of which contained bergamot and sandalwood essential oils.

 2019 studylooked at sleep quality in 42 cardiac rehabilitation outpatients.
 Patients who slept with cotton balls infused with lavender, bergamot, and ylang ylang at the side of their bed reported getting better sleep and waking up less frequently compared to study participants who received a placebo.

 Reviewers praise the calming, refreshing fragrance of Vitruvi’s bergamot essential oil.
 This oil may work best for sleep when blended with other relaxing oils, including clary sage, ylang ylang, or melissa (lemon balm).

 You’ll definitely want to avoid using this oil on your skin, unless heavily diluted, since it can increase your sensitivity to sunlight.
 (We’ll get into more safety considerations below.)

 - Main uses: skin conditions, anxiety and stress relief, and sleep

 If you prefer a natural, woodsy fragrance to floral or citrus scents, cedarwood essential oil may offer a better option for relaxation, reduced stress, and better sleep.
 A few different types of cedarwood essential oil exist, and some, like Virginia cedarwood essential oil, come from trees that are actually junipers.

 Limited evidence supports the benefits of cedarwood oil for insomnia: